 A cookie is a file that is downloaded to your computer when you access certain web pages.
-Cookies allow web pages, among other things, to store and retrieve information about the browsing habits of a user or their equipment and, depending on the information they contain and the way in which they use their equipment, they can be used to recognize to user.
+Cookies allow web pages, among other things, to store and retrieve information about the browsing habits of a user or their equipment and, depending on the information they contain and the way in which you use your equipment, they can be used to recognize to the user.

 ACCORDING TO THE ENTITY THAT MANAGES IT:

 They are those that are sent to your computer from our own computers or domains and from which we provide the service you request.

 The legitimacy for the use of strictly technical/functional cookies is given because the treatment is necessary for compliance with a legal obligation in accordance with Law 34/2002 Law on Information Services and Electronic Commerce.

 - Third party cookies

 They are those that are sent to your computer from a computer or domain that is not managed by us, but by another collaborating entity.
 As, for example, those used by social networks, or by external content such as Google Maps, among others.